united-security-providers/usp-core-waap/src/docs/upgrade.md

 ## Core WAAP Migration Guide

+### Core WAAP Operator 1.1.0 to >=1.2.0

+The CRS version has been upgraded from 4.3.0 to 4.14.0.
+Accordingly, testing / auto-learning esp. for false positives is recommended.

 ### Core WAAP Operator 1.0.0 to >=1.1.0

 There are no mandatory migrations, but it is recommended to migrate the following deprecated settings, also in order to avoid deprecation warnings in the operator log: